 Every day, you live with the fact that staying sober is brutal – and some days are worse than others.
 Instead of swallowing the pain, be honest about your craving for a drink.

-Soothe yourself in other ways – not with booze
+Soothe yourself in other ways – not with alcohol

 I’d love to have a glass (or two of wine) every evening while I cook dinner, but I worry about slip sliding into alcoholism.
 I have to force myself not to drink every night, even though some health experts say a glass of red wine a day is fine.
 For me, it’s not fine.
 Sometimes I start thinking about that glass of wine at noon, and that bothers me.